hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/634_v_sharat_chakravarty.md

 The modern author of Smritis, Raghunandana Bhattacharya, also puts it
 thus: "At this stage,[](#fn1)[1](#fn1) the sacrificial girdle should be put on."
 Neither in Gobhila's *Grihya-Sutras* do we find any mention of the girdle made of thread.
-In the Shâstras, this first Vedic Samskâra (purification ceremony) before the Guru has been called the Upanayana;
+In the Shāstras, this first Vedic Samskāra (purification ceremony) before the Guru has been called the Upanayana;
 but see, to what a sad pass our country has been brought!
 Straying away from the true path of the Shastras, the country has been overwhelmed